What’s the best price to charge for a product? How about, what’s the best price to charge for a product that’s not even developed yet?

 Market Testing For The Best Price

-The accompanying flow chart illustrates a simple way to test 4 different prices via online pay-per-click advertising (in this case, using Google Adwords).
+The accompanying flow chart illustrates a simple way to test 4 different prices via online pay-per-click advertising (in this case, using Google Ads).
 This particular example is also constructed to determine if the product in question should be developed at all.
 (In this example, what is being tested is a potential information product).

 An important purpose here is to spend a small amount of advertising money upfront – before creating the product – to determine if the product will be profitable enough to bother developing in the first place.